• Skip to main content

 The series was originally designed to have an ever-changing cast but due to the popularity of the season 1 cast, creator and executive producer Tim Kring changed his plans and brought make most of the original cast for season 2.

-For me this is where things started to break.
+For me, this is where things started to break.
 The showrunners overindulged fans by trying to come up with new ways to keep fan favourites in major plotlines; the stories became convoluted and built a mythology that barely made sense.
-As much as I had grown fond of the season 1 cast, there mission was over as far as I was concerned.
+As much as I had grown fond of the season 1 cast, their mission was over as far as I was concerned.
 They saved the cheerleader, time to move on!
 Nevertheless, I stuck with the series until the bitter end.

 New heroes and villains

-Heroes Reborn promises a new cast of super powered people who take on the ultimate struggle between those with extraordinary abilities and those with nefarious motives to hunt and harness their powers.
+Heroes Reborn promises a new cast of superpowered people who take on the ultimate struggle between those with extraordinary abilities and those with nefarious motives to hunt and harness their powers.

-The 13-part mini-series is set several years after the end of the original series which means the circus really did come to town (what a crap storyline that was) and Clare Bennett really did announce to the world that super powered people exist.
+The 13-part mini-series is set several years after the end of the original series which means the circus really did come to town (what a crap storyline that was) and Clare Bennett really did announce to the world that superpowered people exist.
 The world is now divided between those with powers and those without.

 Events take place one year after a terrorist attack in Odessa, Texas, which destroyed the city.
 The government blamed those with extraordinary abilities, which they call Evos, short for Evolved Humans.
 Outcast and hunted Evos must live in hiding.